Nara-Narayana

 Naranarayana (नरनारायण), also rendered Nara-Narayana, are a pair of sage-brothers in Hinduism.
 They are generally regarded as partial-incarnation (aṃśa-avatara) of the preserver deity Vishnu on earth.
 Nara-Narayana are described as the sons of Dharma and Murti.

 The Hindu scripture Mahabharata identifies Arjuna with Nara, and Krishna with Narayana.
 The legend of Nara-Narayana is also told in the scripture Bhagavata Purana.
-Hindus believe that the pair dwells at Badrinath, where their most important temple stands.
+Hindus believe that the pair dwells at Badrinath, where their most important temple is located.